christianalfoni/module-loader-tdd/README.md

 ### Creating private methods
 The second argument passed is an object of private methods.
 These methods are not exposed normally, but will be during testing of the module.
+This gives you a clear definition of which methods are public and which are private to the module.

 ```javascript
 // FILE: helloWorld.js
 modules.create('helloWorld', function (require, p) {